bencatcraw/bencatcraw.github.io/projects/homebound.md

 ## My Impact
 My coworker originally reached out to me for help on a small project he was working on because he knew I had past unity experience.
 I started off small by reading through his scripts and looking through his screens while fixing small bugs & issues along the way.
 During the summer of 2023, my coworker decided to bring more people in.
 As the game grew, I started working on more gameplay mechanics and bug fixes, and now we are officially releasing to steam on Sep 22nd!
 ## Future Plans
 For now, the demo of the game will be free on steam.
 The demo includes 5 levels and introduces you to most of the major mechanics and movement.
-If the game is well received we want to release a full, paid version with more levels and story.
+If the game is well received we want to release a full paid version with more levels and story.
 ### Links
 Steam Page: <a href="https://store.steampowered.com/app/2568870/homebound/"><i class="large github icon "></i>store.steampowered.com/app/2568870/homebound/</a>